axnetg/adventofcode/README.md

 Each challenge solution is implemented in its own class, with one method for part one and another for part two of the puzzle.

+## About the Project

 This is a console application written in C#.
 Its sole purpose is to print the solutions to Advent of Code challenges.

+## Stars Earned in 2024

+I earned **45 stars** in Advent of Code 2024.
+Each star represents completing one part of a challenge (up to two stars per day).

+## Usage

+Run the application from the command line, specifying the year and day of the challenge you want to solve.

 ```
 Description: